rphillips-nz/dotfiles/README.md

 dotfiles
 ========

-My configuration on OS X.
+My configuration on macOS.

-The setup script will link the files to your home directory.
+The setup script links the files to your home directory.